-The entry process for Reception will involve children working in small groups and one to one with an Early Years Foundation Stage (EYFS) teacher.
+The entry process for Reception will involve children working one to one with an Early Years Foundation Stage (EYFS) teacher.
 The informal assessment process will involve age-related practical, verbal and written tasks and is designed to evaluate a child's aptitude for learning, potential for academic growth and personal and social development.